 Critics say pandemic treaty text is 'step backwards'

-Geneva (AFP) – As negotiations towards a new pandemic treaty pick up pace, observers warn of watered-down efforts to ensure equitable access to the medical products needed to battle future Covid-like threats.
+Geneva (AFP) – As negotiations accelerate towards a new pandemic treaty, observers warn that efforts to ensure equal access to the medical products needed to battle future threats are being watered down.

 Issued on:

-Shaken by the pandemic, the World Health Organization's 194 member states are negotiating an international accord aimed at ensuring countries are better equipped to deal with the next catastrophe, or even prevent it altogether.
+Shaken by the Covid-19 pandemic, the World Health Organization's 194 member states are negotiating an international accord aimed at ensuring countries are better equipped to deal with the next health catastrophe, or prevent it altogether.

-The process is still in the early stages, with the aim of reaching an agreement by May 2024.
+The process is still in the early stages, with the aim being to reach an agreement by May 2024.

+While the issue did not figure on the agenda of the WHO's main annual assembly, which wrapped up in Geneva on Tuesday, it was on everyone's mind.

 But critics warn that revisions being made to the preliminary negotiating text are weakening the language -- notably in a key area aimed at preventing the rampant inequity seen in access to vaccines and other medical products during the Covid pandemic.